 7. What are the rules for Super Sunday?

 The rules for Super Sunday can be found here.

 8. How can teams prepare to compete in High School Quiz Show: Rhode Island?

-It is strongly recommended that teams and coaches watch past episodes of High School Quiz Show at youtube.com/HighSchoolQuizShow to become familiar with the format, pacing, and the types of questions common to academic quiz competitions.
-HSQuizBowl.org is also an online resource that includes a list of local tournaments and competitions.
+It is strongly recommended that teams and coaches watch past episodes of High School Quiz Show: Rhode Island at ripbs.org to become familiar with the format, pacing, and the types of questions common to academic quiz competitions.

 There are a number of organizations that offer practice questions; however, their materials are not completely representative of the types of questions on High School Quiz Show: Rhode Island.
 While Rhode Island PBS does not endorse any particular preparation materials or strategy, the following is a list of some of the organizations where you may find helpful resources:

 4 D Designs LLC

 Columbus, GA 31909

 9. What is the time commitment for our team on Super Sunday?

 Schools invited to Super Sunday are assigned to one of six testing periods held throughout the day.
 The periods (subject to change) are 9:00am, 10:30am, 12:00pm, 1:30pm, 3:00pm or 4:30pm.
 Team members (coach and 4 participating students) must arrange for their own transportation and should expect to stay at Rhode Island PBS for up to two hours.
 Alternates may attend but are not permitted to compete.